 - a.
 Regulation SPORTING CLAYS, SKEET or TRAP targets as specified by NSCA, NSSA or ATA. - b.
 Specialty targets-Mini, midi, battue, rocket or rabbit targets as specified by NSCA (for a full list see page 96 XIII.
 NSCA Approved Targets).
 All station menus shall include the description of any specialty targets thrown on that station.

-- c.
+If shoot management mistakenly misidentifies or does not identify a target it is not an offense that can be protested, nor will the station be thrown out.
+Shoot management retains the discretion of how to, or if to, rectify the error as necessary. - c.
 Any sporting clays target approved by NSCA. - d.
 Poison Bird-Not Allowed. - e.
 Pairs - 1) Report Pair-Two sequential targets where the second target is launched at the sound of the gun firing at the first target.
 Targets may be launched from one or more traps. - 2) Following Pair-Two sequential targets where the second target is launched at the official's discretion after the first target.
 Targets may be launched from one or more traps. - 3) Simultaneous Pair (True Pair)-Two targets launched simultaneously.
 Targets may be launched from one or more traps. - f.
 Target number, selection and order of presentation for any competition shall be at the discretion of the Shoot Officials, but must be the same for all shooters.
-It is recommended that 30 percent to 40 percent of targets for tournaments be specialty targets. - g.
+It is recommended that 30 percent to 40 percent of targets for tournaments be specialty targets.

+g.
 No less than 80 percent of all targets in a shoot shall be presented with a reasonably consistent trajectory, distance and velocity to all shooters (See VI-C-2-d).